-9.00 - 10.00 Concluding meeting IEP with rector Discuss draft oral report with the rector alone, to ensure it reflects the findings of the team as well as the needs of the rector for the institution's further development 10.00 - 10.30 Adapting oral report IEP team alone Adapt oral report according to discussion with rector 10.30 - 12.00 Presentation of oral report IEP team with rector and members of the institution (invitations to be decided by the rector, e.g. rectoral team, liaison person, self-evaluation group, senate etc).
-Afternoon Lunch and departure of evaluation team
+DAY 3 9.00 - 10.00 Meeting with international academics and international graduate students IEP team with researchers and students Discuss about their experience of the institution from an international point of view 10.15 - 11.30 Visit to research labs, learning centre, library or any new facility 12.00 - 13.00 Lunch IEP Team alone Exchange impressions Afternoon Debriefing meeting IEP team alone Exchange impressions, review day and begin drafting the oral report [evaluation team needs a working room in the hotel for this task] Evening Dinner IEP team alone Continuation of debriefing meeting Day 4 9.00 - 10.00 Concluding meeting IEP with rector Discuss draft oral report with the rector alone, to ensure it reflects the findings of the team as well as the needs of the rector for the institution's further development 10.00 - 10.30 Adapting oral report IEP team alone Adapt oral report according to discussion with rector 10.30 - 12.00 Presentation of oral report IEP team with rector and members of the institution (invitations to be decided by the rector, e.g. rectoral team, liaison person, self-evaluation group, senate etc).
+Afternoon Lunch IEP team alone Departure of evaluation team

-Standards and guidelines for quality assurance in the European Higher Education Area (ESG)
+Annex 5 - Standards and guidelines for quality assurance in the European Higher Education Area (ESG)